smidazai/scan_functional/README.md

 res[[4]][[2]] <- res_p_2
 ```

-We represent Figure 4 from the article:
+We present the clusters detected on the data from GB:

 ``` r
 my_var <- 'Difference with the normal temperature (in C)'